Larry Ellison: Health

-Ellison abstains from alcohol and drugs.
-He has said, "I can't stand anything that clouds my mind."
+Ellison has said he abstains from alcohol and drugs because he "can't stand anything that clouds my mind".
+He is also known for his strict diet and exercise regimen.

 Cars

-Ellison owns many exotic cars, including an Audi R8 and a McLaren F1.
-His favorite is the Acura NSX, which he gave as gifts each year during its production.
-Ellison also reportedly owns a Lexus LFA.
+Ellison owns many exotic cars, including a Lexus LFA, an Audi R8, and a McLaren F1.
+His favorite was the Acura NSX, which he gave as gifts each year during its production.

 Art

 Ellison owns at least four Vincent van Gogh paintings.
-His collection includes Bridge across the Seine at Asnières and Farmhouse among Olive Trees.
+His collection includes Bridge across the Seine at Asnières.

 Homes

 Ellison styled his estimated $110 million Woodside, California, estate after feudal Japanese architecture, complete with a man-made 2.3 acre lake and an extensive seismic retrofit.
 In 2004 and 2005 he purchased more than 12 properties in Malibu, California, worth more than $180 million.
 The $65 million Ellison spent on five contiguous lots at Malibu's Carbon Beach made this the most costly residential transaction in U.S. history until banker Ronald Perelman sold his Palm Beach, Florida, compound for $70 million later that year.
 The entertainment system at his Pacific Heights home cost $1 million, and includes a rock concert-sized video projector at one end of a drained swimming pool, using the gaping hole as a giant subwoofer.

 In early 2010, Ellison purchased the Astors' Beechwood Mansion—formerly the summer home of the Astor family—in Newport, Rhode Island, for $10.5 million.

 In 2011, he purchased the 249-acre Porcupine Creek Estate and private golf course in Rancho Mirage, California for $42.9 million.
 The property was formerly the home of Yellowstone Club founders Edra and Tim Blixseth, and was sold to Ellison by creditors following their divorce and bankruptcy.

 In 2022, Ellison bought a 22-acre property in Manalapan, Florida, for $173 million.
 He purchased it from Jim Clark, who in turn had acquired it from the Ziff family.
 It is the most expensive residential property purchase in Florida history.